The Complement Problem for Linklessly Embeddable Graphs: Introduction

 \section{Introduction}

-In this article we continue the study of graphs and their complements initiated nearly sixty years ago by Battle, Harary and Kodama~\cite{BHK}.
+Throughout this article, we work with simple graphs.
+We continue the study of graphs and their complements initiated nearly sixty years ago by Battle, Harary and Kodama~\cite{BHK}.
 They established that the complement of a planar graph with nine vertices is necessarily non-planar.
 This result was independently proved by Tutte in \cite{Tutte}.
 We express this by saying that the complete graph $K_9$ is not bi-planar.
 In a series of articles, Harary and Akiyama investigated conditions under which both a graph $G$ and its complement $cG$ possess a specified property: have connectivity one, have line-connectivity one, are 2-connected, are forests, are bipartite, are outerplanar, are Eulerian \cite{AH1}, have the same girth, have circumference 3 or 4 \cite{AH3}, have the same number of endpoints \cite{AH4}.
+Given a property $\mathcal{P}$ for graphs, we say that the complete graph $K_n$ is \dfn{bi-$\mathcal{P}$} if there exists a subgraph $G$ of $K_n$ such that both $G$ and its complement $cG$ are $P$.

 Ichihara and Mattman \cite{IM} proved that the complement of an $n$-apex graph with $2n+9$ vertices is not $n$-apex, that is, $K_{2n+9}$ is not bi-$n$-apex.
 In particular $K_{11}$ is not bi-1-apex.
 A graph is \dfn{$n$-apex} if deleting some set of $n$ vertices yields a planar graph.
 A 1-apex graph is usually called apex.

 This article is about the property of linkless embedability.
-A graph is \dfn{intrinsically linked} (\dfn{IL}) if every embedding of it in $\R^3$ (or $S^3$) contains a nontrivial 2-component link.
+A graph is \dfn{intrinsically linked} (\dfn{IL}) if every embedding of it in $\R^3$ (or $S^3$) contains a nonsplittable 2-component link.
 A graph is \dfn{linklessly embeddable} if it is not intrinsically linked (\dfn{nIL}).
 The combined work of Conway and Gordon \cite{CG}, Sachs \cite{Sa}, and Robertson, Seymour and Thomas \cite{RST} fully characterize IL graphs: a graph is IL if and only if it contains a graph in the Petersen family as a minor.
 The Petersen family consists of seven graphs obtained from $K_6$ by $\nabla Y-$moves and $Y\nabla-$moves, as presented in Figure \ref{fig-ty}.